brihernandez/GunTurrets2/README.md

 Included in the project is an archetype prefab that can be used as a basis for any turrets you might need to create.
 It's already configured, and only requires you to customize it to your needs and swap out the models.

+### Properties
+One of the new additions from [the old turret code](https://github.com/brihernandez/GunTurrets) is a handful of useful properties.

+* **HasLimitedTraverse:** True when the turret cannot rotate freely in the horizontal axis.
+* **IsTurretAtRest:** True when the turret is idle and at its resting position.
+* **IsAimed:** True when the turret is aimed at the given `AimPosition`.
+When the turret is idle, this is never true.
+* **AngleToTarget:** Angle in degrees to the given `AimPosition`.
+When the turret is idle, the angle reports 999.

 ### Turret Hierarchy

 Turrets must follow a specific hierarchy.
 The image below shows an example.